Animal Class: Small

 Standard Containment Procedures:

-Recall procedures for P.lujiatunensis individuals follow standard Class D Ornithischian Containment Procedures.
-Usage of lethal force is strictly prohibited due to the lack of threat P.lujiatunensis individuals present to park patrons and staff, however, due to the potential to deliver severe bite wounds issuing of both tranquilizer rifles and net guns is fully authorised and does not require the consent of the board of directors for usage in recontainment of A.louderbacki.
+Recall procedures for A.louderbacki individuals follow standard Class D Ornithischian Containment Procedures.
+Usage of lethal force is strictly prohibited due to the overall lack of threat A.louderbacki individuals present to park patrons and staff, however, due to the potential to deliver severe bite wounds issuing of both tranquilizer rifles and net guns is fully authorised and does not require the consent of the board of directors for usage in recontainment of A.louderbacki.
 These means of recontainment are only recommended if A.louderbacki individuals that have breached containment are presenting an active threat to patrons and staff.

 History & Description:

 A.louderbacki is currently one of the smallest known Dinosaurs available on the market from the Dashanpu formation standing at a mere one hundred and seventy (170) centimetres in length in a straight line and weighing in at a meagre twelve kilograms (12kg) without accounting for the minimal mass the feathers add to it.
 A.louderbacki visually is similar to most other small Ornithischians, sharing the standard body plan of short neck, long tail and long legs; however where A.louderbacki stands out is its skull featuring a mouth full of fairly sharp teeth the longest of which appear on A.louderbacki’s jaw just before its beak starts.
 Another feature of A.louderbacki’s skull that helps it stand out is a pair of large brow ridges giving the animal an ‘angry’ appearance from the majority of angles, it is currently unknown as to why A.louderbacki features these ridges however the most prevalent modern theory is that it aided in protecting the animals eyes when moving through denser foliage.